-A massive mine explosion leaves nearly 100 dead in Krebs, Oklahoma, on this day in 1892.
+A massive mine explosion leaves nearly 100 dead in Krebs, Oklahoma, on January 7, 1892.
 The disaster, the worst mining catastrophe in Oklahoma’s history, was mainly due to the mine owner’s emphasis on profits over safety.

 Southeastern Oklahoma was a prime location for mining at the turn of the 19th century.
 Much of the land belonged to Native Americans and thus was exempt from U.S. federal government laws and regulations.
 Although the mining company’s indifferent attitude toward safety was well-known, there were more than enough immigrants in the area willing to work in the dangerous conditions at the Krebs mine, where most miners were of Italian and Russian descent.